THROUGH THE YEARS:

 The Mission also began assisting with the development of local churches.
 The churches taught the truths of God, and heart change began to take place in the people.
 More than 60 years later, through many years of political, environmental, and social change, the work of Baptist Haiti Mission has continued to expand and deepen.

-The work of the Mission is now established in eight of the ten departments of Haiti.
-With over 350 churches and 354 primary schools, educational projects currently serve over 68,000 Haitian children.
+The work of the Mission is now established in six of the ten departments of Haiti.
+With over 350 churches and 354 primary schools, educational projects currently serve over 55,000 Haitian children.
 A large part of the ministry of Baptist Haiti Mission is carried out by Haitian leaders.

 A number of foreign missionaries are a part of this effort to assist and strengthen the Haitian church.
-The Mission has a central office located in Louisville, KY.
 The Mission is financed through the support of churches and individuals.
+The mission has a central office located in Austin, Texas.
 Outside organizations also contribute to the support of the Mission for specific projects.

 The educational influence of the Mission continues to remain strong through building schools, sponsoring children, and training teachers.
 Agriculture, carpentry, mechanic work, and construction are done at the Mission providing jobs for many Haitians to support their families.
 The hospital on the Mission property cooperates with the Department of Health and offers a range of preventative care and treatment throughout the mountain area.
 The above ministries meet many humanitarian needs, but apart from a living and active relationship with Jesus Christ, they are incomplete.